 This card has it all: gold foil, colored edges, and an embossed design.
 The minimalism on one side emphasizes this company's dedication to social media, which is a good sign that they like to stay connected to their customers.
-The gold foil gives it that added "luxury" feel to it.
+The gold foil printing on these business cards gives them an added "luxury" feel.

 8. Joseph J Zanzuri